Come Talk to Me: Artwork

 The cover art was created by Scottish sculptor David Mach, who created an image of Gabriel's screaming face.
-Using collage, Mach created a 1320mm x 1310mm x 120mm image of Gabriel with his mouth open and used postcards for the green background.
+Using the collage medium, Mach created a 1320mm x 1310mm x 120mm image of Gabriel with his mouth open and used postcards for the green background.
 Mach contorted and processed Gabriel's face into a "nightmarish, suppressed scream" and decided that the image would be a good fit for the song, rationalising that Gabriel "was a very good screamer".
 He also said that the warped image of Gabriel was a representation of "the distortion of language", explaining that similar to a game of Chinese whispers, the original intent of a verbally communicated message can be misinterpreted by the person on the receiving end.

 Critical reception

 Richard Harrington of The Washington Post commented that the song "explores barriers to communication and the need to 'unlock the misery'", adding that "despite its somber tone, it's a typically elastic Gabriel concoction built on fuzzy guitars, African drum loops, a Russian folk chorale, bagpipes, doudouks [sic] and a Sinead O'Connor harmony."
 Daryll Easlea, a Peter Gabriel biographer, noted the duration of the song's fade-out, saying that it created the impression of a conversation "continuing in a permanent loop."
 David Browne of Entertainment Weekly described the lyrics as "vague enough to apply to romantic liaisons", while also acknowledging that Gabriel's original intention of writing the song for one of his daughters was also applicable.

 Greg Kot of Rolling Stone thought that some of the "artsy" lyrics detracted from the "otherwise beautiful 'Come Talk to Me'".
 The Orlando Sentinel praised "Come Talk to Me" as "an enticing song, stunningly arranged" with "bagpipes, driving polyrhythms, vocal harmonies by Sinead O'Connor, the Dimitri Pokrovsky Ensemble and various exotic instruments [that] combine to make this plea for communication almost as moving as Gabriel's earlier masterpieces, Biko and San Jacinto".
 Similar to Kot's commentary, the publication was also critical of some of the song's "pretentious lines".